dtcenter/METplus-Training/docs/modules/METviewer/docker.rst

 In particular, the **sql** subdirectory contains a file which defines the database schema.
 The **R_tmpl** directory contains plot templates.
 And the **bin** directory contains scripts which load data into a database, prune data out of a database, and generate plots, both a summary scorecard and plots that can be created through the GUI.
-The **mv_batch.sh** script can be used to generate METviewer plots in an automated way instead of running interactively through the GUI.
+The **mv_batch.sh** script creates plots on the commands line instead of running interactively through the GUI.
+It allows METviewer plotting to be automated through cron or some other run script.

 This container also includes *java* and *python* since both are used in this version of METviewer: